-Admissions professionals tell us time and time again that if they can get a prospect onto campus for a tour, it’s a done deal.
-But considering the investment and effort involved, a campus visit is quite a ways down the funnel.
-The challenge is to nurture prospects and guide them toward the decision to visit.
-Incorporating fresh video content into your enrollment marketing strategy can get you there.
+You hear it all the time in admissions: “If I can get a prospect on campus for a tour, it’s a done deal.”
+The only issue is that campus visits are quite a ways down the funnel.
+The challenge is to nurture prospects and guide them toward the decision to visit — and incorporating video at different stages in your enrollment marketing strategy can get you there.

-This year, marketing automation giant HubSpot found that when presented with text and video, 72% of people preferred to learn about a product or service from video.
+Last year alone, website visitors consumed 12.2 billion minutes — or 23,200+ years — of video content on Wistia, a popular video marketing platform (2021 State of Video Report).
+But with increased consumption comes higher expectations.
 Your prospects, especially those who hail from Generation Z, expect to engage with video.
-If you’re showing them old video, or worse, no video at all, you’re not going to stand up to your competitors.
+If you’re showing them an old video, or worse, no video at all, you’re not going to stand up to your competitors.

 Stay true to your educational institution’s brand

-Before you can tell a story using video, you must know the story.
+Before you can tell a story using video, you must know that story.
 What’s your brand?
-How is it different from your competitors?
+How is your institution different from the competition?
 Do your individual graduate programs and schools have unique brands?
 Even if you’re shooting a series of talking heads, you need to have a strong understanding of your brand to make sure the final cut communicates who you really are.